-- Assist with other administrative duties as assigned by the Hall Director, including but not limited to: lockouts, mail distribution, Room Condition Reports, key inventories, etc.
+- Assist with other administrative duties as assigned by the Summer Hall Director, including but not limited to: lockouts, mail distribution, Room Condition Reports, key inventories, etc.

 - Interpret University and departmental policies and procedures to students and oversee enforcement in residence hall.